whm200410/Spring-Automatic-Defect-Detection/README.md

   3.12) filter contour which contains large tham certain pixcels size

-  3.13) get all the image.
+  3.13) from the coutour, find defect

-please note that I just upload the algorithem code, I didn't upload other project source code. so expecting the code can't compile OK, but you can clearly get the logical.
+please note that I just upload the algorithem code,  so expecting the code can't compile OK, but you can clearly get the logical.